Carolyn Lawrence-Dill: Early life and education

 Carolyn Joy Lawrence-Dill, née Cogburn, was born in El Paso, Texas.
 She grew up in Throckmorton, then moved to Cleburne in 1989.
 She graduated in 1992 from Cleburne High School.
 Lawrence-Dill earned a B.A. degree in biology from Hendrix College in 1996.
 She received her M.S. degree in biology in 1997 from Texas Tech University where she worked on cotton physiology, and her Ph.D. degree in botany in 2003 from the University of Georgia.
 Her doctoral dissertation focused on integrating traditional and computational methods for inferring gene function in plants.

 Career

 Following her formal education, Lawrence-Dill served for two years as a postdoctoral researcher under the direction of Volker Brendel at Iowa State University.

 In the summer of 2005, Lawrence-Dill began work as a research geneticist for the USDA-ARS.
-She served as the director of MaizeGDB, the maize model organism database through December 2013.
+She served as the director of MaizeGDB, the maize model organism database through 2013.
 In 2014 she joined the faculty of Iowa State University as an associate professor in the Departments of Genetics, Development and Cell Biology and Agronomy.
-In 2019 she was promoted to the rank of professor.
+During her time at the institution, she established the Office of Research and Discovery.
+She was promoted to the rank of professor in 2019.
 In 2021, she was named Associate Dean for Research and Discovery for the Iowa State University College of Agriculture and Life Sciences and Associate Director of the Iowa Agriculture and Home Economics Experiment Station.
+In 2024, she joined Colorado State University as Dean of the College of Agricultural Sciences.

 Research

-Lawrence-Dill's research focuses on mapping genomes and gene elements., predicting protein function, inventing new ways to link genes to phenotypic descriptions and images, developing ways to compute on phenotypic descriptions, organizing broad datasets for community access and use, and developing computational tools that enable others to do all of these sorts of analyses directly.
+Lawrence-Dill's research focuses on mapping genomes and gene elements, predicting protein function, inventing new ways to link genes to phenotypic descriptions and images, developing ways to compute on phenotypic descriptions, organizing broad datasets for community access and use, and developing computational tools that enable others to do all of these sorts of analyses directly.
 Although research and development projects are across the plant kingdom generally, much of her work focuses on maize.